 As a Christian, I am saddened.
 Is this how far we have fallen as a society?
 The moral depravity of both candidates is shocking.

-Character is an attribute that can’t be changed overnight.
-It requires a total transformation – one that can only come through Jesus Christ.
+“Character” is not something that can be changed overnight.
+It requires a total transformation — one that only comes through believing in Jesus Christ.

 Donald Trump is the only candidate for president of the United States who stands between Hillary Clinton and the White House.
 Here are just a few of the things on Mrs. Clinton’s “presidential wish list”: